srozemuller/rozemuller_blog/content/blog/2021-07-20-avd-automation-cocktail-avd-automated-with-azure-cli/index.md

 ]
 ```

-Now we have all the information we are able to create the initial virtual machine.
+Now we have all the information we can create the initial virtual machine.

 ```powershell
 $subnet = $deployAvdSubnet | ConvertFrom-Json